 Once you start looking at higher capacity internal drives, Seagate is the company to look towards.
-Their high capacity drives are typically faster than the Western Digital alternatives while also being a little bit cheaper.
-They also offer one of the best hybrid drives for gaming anywhere with their FireCuda model, and the IronWolf offers an incredible 14 TB of storage (though that admittedly is probably a bit of overkill even for the most committed gamer).
+Their high-capacity drives are typically faster than the Western Digital alternatives while also being a little bit cheaper.
+They also offer one of the best hybrid drives for gaming you can find with their FireCuda model, and the IronWolf offers an incredible 14 TB of storage (though that is admittedly probably a bit of overkill even for the most committed gamer).

 That being said, there’s not a huge discrepancy between the two companies in terms of pricing or quality.
 If you see a drive at a great price, go for it.
 Both manufacturers offer products that are largely comparable in terms of quality, and the discrepancies between them are generally minimal.